-(millions of dollars) Electricity Generation Segments 1 Regulated Nuclear Waste Management Segment Other 2 Total Income (loss) before income taxes for the year ended December 31, 2009 827 52 (111) 768 Changes in gross margin: Change in electricity sales price after revenue limit rebate Regulated generation segments (5) - - (5) Unregulated - Hydroelectric 38 - - 38 Change in electricity generation by segment: Regulated - Nuclear Generation (52) - - (52) Regulated - Hydroelectric (11) - - (11) Unregulated - Hydroelectric (109) - - (109) Increase in thermal generation revenue and decrease in thermal fuel related 44 = - 44 costs, largely offset by decrease in revenue related to contingency support agreement for the Nanticoke and Lambton generating stations Decrease in revenue related to regulatory tax loss variance account (98) = - (98) Decrease in non-electricity generation revenue (22) 1 14 (7) Other changes in gross margin 36 = 9 45 (179) 1 23 (155) Changes in operations, maintenance and administration ("OM&A") expenses: Higher expenditures related to increase in outage costs, partially offset by a decrease in maintenance and project activities at OPG's nuclear generating stations (28) - - (28) Lower expenditures related to decrease in outage and maintenance activities at OPG's thermal generating stations 45 - - 45 Expenditures related to new nuclear generation development and capacity refurbishment, partially offset by the impact of related regulatory variance accounts 23 - - 23 Increase in pension and OPEB costs (75) (1) (2) (78) Other changes in OM&A 24 (3) (4) '17 ['] (11) (4) (6) (21) Increase in accretion expense (26) (26) Increase in earnings from the Nuclear Funds - 34 34 Impact of the regulatory variance account associated with stations on lease to Bruce Power on earnings from the Nuclear Funds - (49) - (49) Decrease (increase) in depreciation and amortization expenses 69 (7) 62 Severance costs related to closure of coal-fired units (27) = - (27) Other changes (=.) - 3 3 Income (loss) before income taxes for the year ended December 31, 2010 679 8 (98) 589 DECEMBER 31, 2010 0/9 0 (90) 303
+(millions of dollars) Electricity Generation Segments 1 Regulated Nuclear Waste Management Segment Other 2 Total Income (loss) before income taxes for the year ended December 31, 2009 827 52 (111) 768 Changes in gross margin: Change in electricity sales price after revenue limit rebate Regulated generation segments (5) (5) Unregulated - Hydroelectric 38 38 Change in electricity generation by segment: Regulated - Nuclear Generation (52) (52) Regulated - Hydroelectric (11) (11) Unregulated - Hydroelectric (109) (109) Increase in thermal generation revenue and decrease 44 44 in thermal fuel related costs, largely offset by decrease in revenue related to contingency support agreement for the Nanticoke and Lambton generating stations Decrease in revenue related to regulatory tax loss variance account (98) (98) Decrease in non-electricity generation revenue (22) 1 14 (7) Other changes in gross margin 36 9 45 - Cities changes in gross margin 23 (179) 1 (155) Changes in operations, maintenance and administration ("OM&A") expe nses: Higher expenditures related to increase in outage costs, (28) (28) partially offset by a decrease in maintenance and project activities at OPG's nuclear generating stations Lower expenditures related to decrease in outage and 45 45 maintenance activities at OPG's thermal generating stations Expenditures related to new nuclear generation development 23 23 and capacity refurbishment, partially offset by the impact of related regulatory variance accounts Increase in pension and OPEB costs (75) (1) (2) (78) Other changes in OM&A 24 (3) (4) '17 ['] (11) (4) (6) (21) (00) (00) Increase in accretion expense (26) (26) Increase in earnings from the Nuclear Funds 34 34 Impact of the regulatory variance account associated with stations (49) (49) on lease to Bruce Power on earnings from the Nuclear Funds Decrease (increase) in depreciation and amortization expenses 69 (7) 62 Severance costs related to closure of coal-fired units (27) (27) Other changes 3 3 Income (loss) before income taxes for the year ended

 Electricity generation segments include results of the Regulated - Nuclear Generation, Regulated - Hydroelectric, Unregulated - Hydroelectric, and Unregulated - Thermal segments.
+Other includes results of the Other category in OPG's segmented statement of income, inter-segment eliminations, and net interest expense.